-Submit manuscripts to our online peer review system our online submission site.
+Submit manuscripts to our online submission site (OSS).
 Note that updating your contact info on this web site does not "transfer" to the MSA membership database (contact the MSA Business Office to update your info).

 Submissions must not be already published, in whole or in part, in print or online.
 Click here or read on if open access/open archive is desired or needed.
 All Open Access/Archive fees must be paid before publication, at the proof stage.